Chronicle (film): Future

 Following its successful release, steps toward production of a sequel were taken.
 Fox hired Landis to write the script for it, but the involvement of Trank as director was unclear.
 It was reported in October 2012 that Fox was not happy with the script, but in April 2013, Landis said that Fox liked the script—which would be darker in tone—and production was moving along.
 However, in July 2013, Landis stated that new writers had taken over to write the film, and in March 2014, Fox hired Jack Stanley to write.

 Trank commented in 2020 that following the experience of making Chronicle, he was never on board with a sequel.
 While he thought the sequel script was "fine", he felt that it had "nothing to do with why I wanted to do" the original film, and he did what he could to stall progress on it.
 "I really didn't ever want to see Chronicle 2 happen.
 That was my worst nightmare.
 First of all, I'm not doing it.
 Second, if somebody else does it, then you know it's gonna be a piece of shit."

 In August 2021, a female-led sequel was officially announced by producer John Davis.
-It would supposedly be set 10 years after the events of the first film and deal with topics such as fake news and coverups.
+It will be set 10 years after the events of the first film and deal with topics such as fake news and coverups.